 Research employers in your field with online tools and resources and consider conducting informational interviews for networking.

 Complete an internship and use the opportunity to build relevant experience and network with professionals in your field.
+Be able to articulate how your skills, experiences, and knowledge you've acquired will be an asset to an employer or graduate program.

 Attend Graduate School Fairs and information sessions to speak with graduate program coordinators and admisson counselors.